StephenCBird/org_education_toolkit/docs/01-intro.md

 ![scb_teams](img/team_breakdown.png)

 He could now give his teams access to the repositories they needed as opposed to individual employees.
-Stephen was able to better manage his employees access on a scalable platform.
+Stephen was able to better manage his employees’ access on a scalable platform.

 ![scb_org](img/StephenCBird_org.png)